FrancoBrennan/ClinicApp/README.md

 - Patients will be able to view and modify their personal data.
 - Doctors will be able to view and modify their personal data and see patient data.
 - Role-based permission management (patient and doctor).
-- Live chat between doctors and patients.
+- Live chat between doctors and patients with Chat Rooms.
-- Chat Rooms between doctors and patients.

 ### Features in Development